-Joe Wicks has single handedly got the country moving in front of the TV with his daily P.E. classes, Myleene’s reacquainting us with C Major in her virtual music class and Queen of Long Multiplication Carol Vorderman is making maths fun – finally!
+Joe Wicks announced yesterday that he would be getting the country moving in front of the TV with a revamped version of his daily P.E classes, meanwhile Myleene’s still hosting her virtual music classes and and Queen of Long Multiplication Carol Vorderman is doing her best at making maths fun – finally!

 Read on for a daily schedule that will keep children of all ages engaged and learning thanks to this talented bunch of celebs.
 Don’t get us wrong, we’ve never been more grateful of our school teachers and we’re not saying this is a patch on the real thing, but in times of need, every little helps.
 And don’t worry, you’re doing a great job.